shajal-kumer/svg-animation/README.md

 # SVG Animation with CSS Practice

-This repo is the part of my front-end development journey.
+This repo is part of my front-end development journey.
 The advantages of SVG on the web go beyond producing resolution-independent graphics.
-With a little CSS and JavaScript, we can apply cool animations and effects to out front end without requiring the user to install bulky plugins.
-So i have tried to lean SVG animation and practiced some project
+With a little CSS and JavaScript, we can apply cool animations and effects to our front end without requiring the user to install bulky plugins.
+So I have tried to learn SVG animation and practised some project

 ## Demo